oracle-livelabs/oracle-health/smart-on-fhir/4-apex-logic/apex-logic.md

     **Execution > Fire on Initialization:** Checked

-3. Click on True and add a new Action
+3. Click on True and add a new Action.

    ![Create true action](images/create-true-action.png =50%x*)